conectado/mercadolibre-challenge/README.md

-# This is a challenge done for workshop given by [MercadoLibre](https://www.mercadolibre.com.ar/)
+# This is a challenge done for a workshop given by [MercadoLibre](https://www.mercadolibre.com.ar/)

 ## Steps to run
 - Clone repository in your `$GOPATH/src/`